 - I. All works, including investigation and recording the nature of any contamination, can be undertaken without the escape of contaminants that could cause unacceptable risk to health or to the environment; - II.
 Suitable methods of remediation are proposed, which set out an appropriate method statement for the treatment of contamination to the satisfaction of the Council; and - III.
-It is demonstrated that the development site will be suitable for the proposed use without risk from contaminants to people, buildings, services or the environment, including the apparatus of statutory providers. - 9.28 The Council is not aware of any development sites in the district that are contaminated to such an extent as to render them undevelopable.
+It is demonstrated that the development site will be suitable for the proposed use without risk from contaminants to people, buildings, services or the environment, including the apparatus of statutory providers. - 9.57 The Council is not aware of any development sites in the district that are contaminated to such an extent as to render them undevelopable.
 Nevertheless, the Council is keen to ensure that on derelict or vacant sites which come forward for development can be developed and occupied safely.
-As the local pollution control authority, the Council is required by the Environment Act 1995 to identify contaminated sites. - 9.29 Developers should undertake tests during the initial stages of the development process to determine whether any contaminants are present and ensure that their site is suitable for the proposed use.
-The Council will encourage developers to discuss potential contamination issues with the Council's Contaminated Land Officer at an early stage in the development process. - 9.30 Potential sources of contamination are varied and can include residual waste from historic land uses such as gas production, industrial uses, landfill sites or sewerage treatment.
+As the local pollution control authority, the Council is required by the Environment Act 1995 to identify contaminated sites. - 9.58 Developers should undertake tests during the initial stages of the development process to determine whether any contaminants are present and ensure that their site is suitable for the proposed use.
+The Council will encourage developers to discuss potential contamination issues with the Council's Contaminated Land Officer at an early stage in the development process. - 9.59 Potential sources of contamination are varied and can include residual waste from historic land uses such as gas production, industrial uses, landfill sites or sewerage treatment.
 Risks from contaminated land include materials that are left in the soil that could be released into the air, leach into the water table or contaminate home grown food.
-If left untreated such contaminants may affect residents, workers, buildings or services - either on the site itself or nearby.

-- 9.31 Care should be taken throughout the development process, including any preliminary investigations, and survey work (such as borehole drilling) that may sometimes release contaminants.
-Care also should be taken to prevent any substances within the soil from polluting local rivers or groundwater, the Environment Agency are normally consulted with respect to this. - 9.32 Where investigations conclude that contamination is present, then proposals should set out appropriate remediation measures which seek to address contamination issues.
+If left untreated such contaminants may affect residents, workers, buildings or services either on the site itself or nearby. - 9.60 Care should be taken throughout the development process, including any preliminary investigations, and survey work (such as borehole drilling) that may sometimes release contaminants.
+Care also should be taken to prevent any substances within the soil from polluting local rivers or groundwater, the Environment Agency are normally consulted with respect to this. - 9.61 Where investigations conclude that contamination is present, then proposals should set out appropriate remediation measures which seek to address contamination issues.
 Remediation measures should be set out through a robust method statement about how materials will be handled and removed from the site, which then should be agreed to the satisfaction of the Council's Environmental Health team.
-Only after such remediation measures are agreed will the site be suitable for use. - 9.33 Although the Council have yet to identify any contaminated sites that are likely to come forward for redevelopment, Policy DM32 of this DPD sets out criteria that will be applied if proposals emerge.
+Only after such remediation measures are agreed will the site be suitable for use.